 Bhimpalasi is a popular late afternoon raga from northern India.
-This webpage was created to help musicians learn Bhimpalasi.
+This webpage was created to help you learn Bhimpalasi.
 The materials on this page are applicable whether you are a bansuri player or a vocalist, and can be used on any type of instrument that can produce notes of the chromatic scale (i.e. most instruments!).
 Bhimpalasi is one of my favorite ragas, and I am certain you will enjoy playing it!

 The scale of Bhimpalasi is: